 Most of Cambodia’s cities are set on rivers, and when the water peaks they inevitably flood the streets, forcing tourists to stay in their hotels or leave town.
 The flooding can be so bad in places that roads are cut off completely, requiring detours that could add many hours to a trip or, if you visit remote temples, stranding you completely.

-In October-November, the usual 2.5 hour journey by car between Siem Reap and Battambang stretched to seven and eight hours.
-It’s still a slow journey overland between the two cities and from Siem Reap to Phnom Penh as the roads are damaged with colossal pot holes everywhere.
+In October-November this year, the usual 2.5 hour journey by car between Siem Reap and Battambang stretched to seven and eight hours.
+It’s December and it’s still a slow journey overland between the two cities and from Siem Reap to Phnom Penh as the roads are damaged from the rain with colossal pot holes everywhere.

 If you’re a budget traveller or a slow traveller, however, with no fixed schedule and all the time in the world, the wet season is a wonderful time to visit.
 We absolutely love it.

 The countryside is lush and the rice paddies are an incandescent green.
 Farmers fish in their flooded rice fields and kids play in the water and catch frogs.
 Butterflies flutter about and geckos and frogs are in abundance, making music at night.